 We also got to see their farm animals and garden area which they use to feed the workers and students.
 Then we took a little trek through the forest and took a look at several awesome types of trees with unusual seed pods and crazy big thorn spikes.
 We found Caimito fruits which are a purple milky plum type of fruit.
 We also saw the national tree of Costa Rica, the Guanacaste, which has these big seed pods and they rattle when you shake them.

-We saw a termite nest up in the trees which he pointed out as being important to the ecosystem for cleaning up the dead wood.
+When we saw a termite nest up in the trees, the guide pointed out that it was important to the ecosystem for cleaning up the dead wood.

 We were then treated to a lovely lunch of local foods and several students came to talk with us.
 I must say that it was a very inspiring experience and I was very heartened to witness the enthusiasm of these young students.

 We were also treated to this strange fruit called a Granadilla.
 It looked like it was full of tadpole eggs which you swallow whole and it tasted like a cross between a grapefruit and a pear!
 I found out later that it was a passionfruit.

 I really enjoyed my peek at the School for field studies

 You may also want to read about sustainable tourism and my trip to a Rainforest Alliance Verified hotel- Hotel Casa Turire.